katjwinter/Ninite-Helper/README.md

 Optional:

--r, --replace    (Download .csv reports from the Apps and Machine Details views of the Pro web interface)
+-r, --reports    (Download .csv reports from the Apps and Machine Details views of the Pro web interface)

 -i, --install    (Download and install the Ninite agent .msi (requires you to be on Windows as Ninite is Windows-only))